pfliu-nlp/Named-Entity-Recognition-NER-Papers/README.md

 # Named-Entity-Recognition-NER-Papers
 by [Pengfei Liu](http://pfliu.com/), [Jinlan Fu](http://*) and other contributors.
-Thanks [Graham Neubig](http://www.phontron.com/)'s idea on the "concept" and other comments.

 An elaborate and exhaustive paper list for Named Entity Recognition (NER), covering papers from seven top conferences (*ACL / EMNLP / NAACL / Coling / ICLR / AAAI / IJCAI*)  and eight years (*2013-2020*).